© 2023 Visit San Antonio. All Rights Reserved.

 Annually, on the first Saturday in May, San Antonio is home to the Pan-African Cultural Festival, a free community celebration to promote unity and culture in the African world community.

-Come enjoy engaging conversation and meet brothers and sisters from the Caribbean, Senegal, Nigeria, Ghana, and Mexico.
+Enjoy engaging conversation and meet brothers and sisters from the Caribbean, Senegal, Nigeria, Ghana, and Mexico.
 The festival features African drumming and dancing, an African fashion show, a Capoeira demonstration, poetry, storytelling, children’s activities, a Pan-African panel discussion, and more.

 June